-• If your blood sugar level is below 5mmol/L or you have any of the symptoms of hypoglycaemia, have a sugary drink as described above.
+- If you take insulin twice a day, take half your morning dose. - Check your blood sugar level every 2 hours. - If your blood sugar level is below 5mmol/L or you have any of the symptoms of hypoglycaemia, have a sugary drink as described earlier.